 Machinery & Equipment

-There is a new industrial revolution, often referred to as Industry 4.0.
+The Industry 4.0 revolution is here.
 In a market moving this fast, a strategy of catching up will quickly leave you behind.

 Meeting this challenge would be difficult under normal conditions and current conditions are arguably not normal.
 M&E is under tremendous pressure facing outpaced demand, strained supply chains, logistics delays, labor shortages, and regulatory whipsaw.
 The global COVID crisis creates a perfect storm.